stack-community/documents/src/commands_reference/control.md

 In this chapter, Explain control syntax such as `if`, `while` etc of Stack.

 ## If
+If is important way to branch program execution.

 **Example 1**:
 In this code, judgement which even or odd is 5987.